Duyi00/Hotel-Cancellation-Prediction/README.md

 - Longer lead time and higher adr equates to higher chance of cancellation
 - Deposit type affects cancellation rate significantly

+## Recommendations

+- Lead time : Allow reservations up to 200 days in advance, chance of cancellation increases linearly from there to 400 days.

 ## What did we learn from this project?

 - Using plotly express to create interactive visualisation